 Like other medical professions, there is a need for around the clock staffing.
 In hospitals it is common for diagnostic evaluation to be performed in emergency situations, therefore a radiology tech must be present at all times.
 Due to the fact that constant staffing is needed, work schedules can include overnight shifts as well as weekends.

-The majority of states require radiologic technicians to have certification or be licensed.
+The majority of states require radiological techs to have certification or be licensed.
 Every state has specific requirements, the state they are working in will determine what the requirements will be.
 Most states will require successful completion of an accredited training program as well as a passing grade on a certification exam.

 Because of the technological nature of diagnostic radiology, there are continual advancements that are made leading to refinement of existing procedures and equipment.
-With this advance in knowledge also come new procedures and new equipment.
-This is why is is necessary for radiology techs to have ongoing education.
-This is required to stay certified.
+With this advance in knowledge also comes new procedures and new equipment.
+This is why it is necessary for radiology techs to have ongoing training, continual education is required in order to stay certified.

 In order to excel as a radiology tech, one must be able to balance to two main aspects of this job.
 One side is technical and involves the operation of advanced equipment.
 The other aspect is the human side, effective communication and understanding are essential for taking the highest quality images while providing the highest level of care with minimal discomfort.